zunnurs01/next-app/README.md

-# Connect to Database
+# Starting the application
+1. Run "npm run install"
-1. Duplicate the .env.example as .env
+2. Duplicate the .env.example as .env
-2. Update the connection details
+3. Update the connection details
+4. Run `npm run dev`
+5. Go to the preview link e.g `localhost:3000/database`